Anthony-Massaad/Elevator-Simulator/README.txt

 1. Open Eclipse IDE and import the project by going to File -> Import -> Projects from Folder or Archive and select the submitted archive file.

 2. To run the program, Navigate to the toolbar and find the green run button and select the down arrow next to it.
 A dropdown menu will appear, hover over the "Run As" option and select "1 Java Application".
-Run the Following in order: Scheduler.java, ElevatorSubSystem.java (wait about 3 second) then FloorManager.java.
+Run the Following in order: MainGUI.java, Scheduler.java, ElevatorSubSystem.java (wait about 3 seconds), then FloorManager.java.

 Test Instructions
 3. To run the JUnit test for the Parser, open TestParser.java.
 Find the green run button and select the down arrow next to it.
 A dropdown menu will appear, hover over the "Run As" option and select "1 JUnit Test".
 The output will appear in the JUnit window and will tell you how many errors and failures occurred.

-3. The other JUnit tests are run in the same way but open their respective files.
+4. The other JUnit tests (TestElevator.java, TestElevator.SubSystem.java, TestFloor.java, TestMeasureSystem.java,  TestScheduler.java, and TestFloorManager.java) are run in the same way but open their respective files.